TrulyHecky/Leet-Code-solutions/README.md

 # LeetCode solutions
-LeetCode solutions for problems that I did on Python.
+LeetCode solutions for problems that I did on different programming languages.